 ECON9311 - Macroeconomic Topics

-This is a topics course in modern macroeconomics, with an emphasis on heterogeneity and inequality.
+This is a topics course in modern macroeconomics, with an emphasis on monetary economics.
 The course studies three central topics,

 This course is offered to PhD candidates at the Department of Economics.
 Other candidates admitted to a PhD program may apply to take the course, but must be registered at the University of Oslo.

 - 5 credits overlap with ECON5310 - Topics in macroeconomics (discontinued)

 Spring 2016: Candidates writes a referee report on a paper, and present it.
 Evaluation is based on the written report and the presentation.

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 It is recommended to request an explanation of your grade before you decide to appeal.

 The deadline to request an explanation is one week after the grade is published.
 For oral and practical examinations, the deadline is immediately after you have received your grade.